ModelW/axios-ts/doc/source/installation.md

 # Installation

-You can install Model W Proxy in your project with the following command.
+You can install Model W Axios in your project with the following command.

 ```shell
 npm install @model-w/axios